eldss/metronome-cli/README.md

 # Metronome CLI

-A powerful and flexible command-line metronome designed for musicians, offering advanced timing control, beat randomization, speed ramping, and interactive playback.
+A powerful and flexible command-line metronome designed to enhance your internal timing and harmonic intuition with advanced features like beat muting, BPM ramping, and drone tones or chords.

+## Overview

+The Metronome CLI is a versatile command-line tool designed to enhance your internal timing and harmonic understanding.
+It offers basic metronome functionality with advanced timing options including configurable bars-on/bars-off beat muting cycles, random beat muting, and BPM ramping for gradual tempo changes.
+Additionally, it aims to improve harmonic understanding by playing drone notes or chords in a progression.

+Planned enhancements include recording practice sessions for playback to get immediate feedback on your playing.

+The tool intentionally omits some standard metronome features like time signatures and accented notes to encourage users to develop a better internal sense of timing.

 ## Features

 ### Basic Metronome Functionality

 - Play a metronome at a specified BPM.
-- Optionally provide your own sound file to play for the click.
 - Adjust BPM while playing using interactive terminal controls.

 ### Advanced Timing Options